pagkly/Zed/Investopedia3/What Is an Offering Memorandum.md

 ## Understanding an Offering Memorandum

-An offering memorandum, also known as a private [placement](https://www.investopedia.com/terms/p/placement.asp) memorandum (PPM), is used by business owners of privately held companies to attract a specific group of outside investors.
+An offering memorandum, also known as a private [[placement]](https://www.investopedia.com/terms/p/placement.asp) memorandum (PPM), is used by business owners of privately held companies to attract a specific group of outside investors.
 For these select investors, an offering memorandum is a way for them to understand the investment vehicle.

 Offering memorandums are usually put together by an investment banker on behalf of the business owners.
 The banker uses the memorandum to conduct an auction among the specific group of investors to generate interest from qualified buyers.

 An offering memorandum, while used in investment finance, is essentially a thorough business plan.
-In practice, these documents are a formality used to meet the requirements of securities regulators since most [sophisticated investors](https://www.investopedia.com/terms/s/sophisticatedinvestor.asp) perform their extensive [due diligence](https://www.investopedia.com/terms/d/duediligence.asp).
-Offering memorandums are similar to prospectuses but are for [private placements](https://www.investopedia.com/video/play/private-placement/), while prospectuses are for publicly traded issues.
+In practice, these documents are a formality used to meet the requirements of securities regulators since most [[sophisticated investors]](https://www.investopedia.com/terms/s/sophisticatedinvestor.asp) perform their extensive [[due diligence]](https://www.investopedia.com/terms/d/duediligence.asp).
+Offering memorandums are similar to prospectuses but are for [[private placements]](https://www.investopedia.com/video/play/private-placement/), while prospectuses are for publicly traded issues.

 ## Example of an Offering Memorandum